emrea-works/course-rust-tm/README.md

 - While conditions naked, just like in if conditionals
 - For statement is typical for ... in ... type, without paranthesis, has a unique way of statement with dots
   - for _x in 0..10 means loop from 0 till to 10.

+## Functions
+- Closure functions are helping much when quick returns out of scopes

 ## TBC
 https://youtu.be/zF34dRivLOw?t=3615